 Over the years I've gotten review after review across social media with folks singing this recipe's praises!
 People have made them their own by adding things like liquid smoke, green bell peppers, and butter beans, but I still love them exactly as written.
 This authentic cowboy beans recipe is now the number one searched topic on the blog.
 I tell you, there's a reason for that.
 They are just that good.

 This recipe doesn't get much easier.
 Just dump the ingredients and go.
-Throw in some homemade biscuits or cornbread on the side and I am in heaven.
-Love, love, love it.
+Throw in some homemade biscuits or cornbread on the side and you'll be in heaven!

 - Bacon and bacon drippings: Cook the bacon until nice and crisp, but save the bacon grease!
 Some of the drippings are added to the beans for extra bacon flavor.